AA+W - Fotolia

 Coinciding with the public consultation, the government has published a consumer survey report which tested various label designs with 6,482 UK consumers as part of helping to create a labelling scheme that was backed by evidence.
 The government has also updated its IoT guidance for consumers, which is available on the DCMS and NCSC websites.

 Digital Minister Margot James said many consumer products that are connected to the internet are often found to be insecure, putting consumers’ privacy and security at risk.

 “Our Code of Practice was the step towards making sure products have safety features built in from the design stage and not bolted on as an afterthought,” she said.
-“These proposals will help to improve the safety of internet-connected devices and is another milestone in our bid to be a global leader in online safety.”
+“These new proposals will help to improve the safety of internet-connected devices and is another milestone in our bid to be a global leader in online safety.”

 Read more about IoT security